Table of contents

 Creating content that resonates with your audience

-Once you’ve created buyer personas, you can create content that will catch their attention, increasing the likelihood they will interact with you on social channels and become an engaged member of your audience.
+Once you’ve created buyer personas, you can create content that will catch their attention, increasing the likelihood that they will interact with you on social channels and become an engaged member of your audience.
 This is another avenue to build brand awareness and trust with your customers.

 You can also explore creating content through other mediums, like a blog, to create content that is helpful and relevant to your customers.
 Your personas will help steer you to understand what type of content would resonate the most with your customers.